to the student of astrology

 Give freely to those who cannot afford your services.
 Let no worldly wealth procure a dishonest judgment from you.
 Don’t treat others with contempt.
 Acknowledge your teachers, be friendly to your colleagues, and do not dishonor the Art.

-Love and be loved by others.
 Love all the good and honest people who study this Art with sincerity.
 Rejoice in the number of your friends.
 In your studies, be all that you can be.
 Apply yourself.
 There’s no need to be extravagant or know a little about everything; focus your attentions.

 Be faithful.
 Tenacious.
 Bear no one’s secrets.
 Instruct everyone to live well; be a good example yourself.